Skip to content

 3. Click Join Room

 Invalid or non-existent room codes produce an error message.
 If the room has reached its maximum participant count, a "Room is full" error is displayed.
+Malformed or corrupted share links display an error notification explaining that the link could not be processed.

 User Presence